-In order to combine tunable degree distribution and clustering in one model, some authors \cite{Prior1,Prior2,BioInfoPrior} proposed to start with a concrete prior distribution of vertex degrees and clustering and then generate a random graph under such constraints.
+In order to combine tunable degree distribution and clustering in one model, some authors \cite{BioInfoPrior,Prior1,Prior2} proposed to start with a concrete prior distribution of vertex degrees and clustering and then generate a random graph under such constraints.
 However, adjusting a model to a particular graph seems to be not generic enough and can be suspected in ``overfitting''.
 A more natural approach is to consider a graph as the result of a random process defined by certain reasonable realistic rules guaranteeing the desired properties observed in real networks.
-Perhaps the most widely studied realization of this approach is preferential attachment .
+Perhaps the most widely studied realization of this approach is preferential attachment.
 In Section \ref{BackgroundPAmodels}, we give a background on previous studies in this field.

 In this paper, we propose a new class of preferential attachment random graph models thus generalizing some previous approaches.
-We provide theoretical study, proving the power law for the degree distribution and approximating the clustering coefficient of the resulting graphs.
-We also propose an efficient algorithm realizing a concrete flexible model from our class with tunable both the power-law exponent and the clustering coefficient.
-All our theoretical results are verified experimentally with utilization of our algorithm.
-Moreover, observations of generated graphs lead to future questions and hypotheses not yet justified by~theory.
+We study this class theoretically: we prove the power law for the degree distribution and approximate the clustering coefficient.
+We demonstrate that in preferential attachment graphs two definitions of the clustering coefficient give quite different values.
+We also propose a concrete parameterized model from our class where both the power-law exponent and the clustering coefficient can be tuned.
+All our theoretical results are illustrated experimentally.

 The remainder of the paper is organized as follows.
 In Section~\ref{BackgroundPAmodels}, we give a background on previous studies of preferential attachment models.
 In Section~\ref{Theory}, we propose a definition of a new class of models, and obtain some general results for all models in this class.
-Then, in Section~\ref{Polynom}, we describe one particular model from the proposed class and provide an efficient algorithm, which generates graphs in this model.
-We demonstrate results obtained by generating graphs in this model in Section \ref{Experiments}.
+Then, in Section~\ref{Polynom}, we describe one particular model from the proposed class.
+We demonstrate results obtained for graphs generated in this model in Section \ref{Experiments}.
 Section \ref{Conclusion} concludes the paper.